 Additionally, you want to keep a close eye on the automatic transmission.
 With regular maintenance and care, you should be able to counteract any additional stress caused by the supercharger.

-On top of that, both the supercharger and procharger will contain a drive belt.
+On top of that, both superchargers and prochargers contain a drive belt.
 This needs routine maintenance to ensure proper operation.
 Most drive belts should be changed every 50,000 to 70,000 miles.

 There’s a lot of excitement in adding power to your car, but it comes at a cost.
 In return, the car’s value will go up, but not enough to justify what you spend.
 If you are working on a tight budget, you need to be careful which option you choose.
-Obviously, the turbocharger is the cheapest solution in most cases, but we are strictly looking at the supercharger vs. procharger.
+Obviously, a turbocharger is the cheapest solution in most cases, but here, I am strictly looking at superchargers vs. prochargers.